scummvm/scummvm/doc/docportal/settings/cloud.rst

 Once a Cloud service has been selected, further options are available:

 Sync Now
-	Manually sync saved games with the Cloud service.
+	Manually syncs saved games with the Cloud service.
 Saved games automatically sync on launch, after saving, and on game load.

 Download game files
-	Use this option to download game files from your Cloud ScummVM folder.
+	Downloads game files from your Cloud ScummVM folder.

 Disconnect
-	Use this option to disconnect the Cloud storage account.
+	Disconnects the Cloud storage account.
 To change accounts, disconnect and connect again.

 .. note::